cqse/teamscale-cli/README.md

-                        When this option is set, the precommit client will exit with a non-zero return value whenever RED findings were among the precommit findings. (default: False) --verify
+                        When this option is set, the precommit client will exit with a non-zero return value whenever RED findings were among the precommit findings. (default: False) --omit-links-to-findings
+                        By default, each finding includes a link to the corresponding finding in Teamscale.
+Setting this
+                        option omits these links. (default: False) --verify
                         Path to different certificate file.
 See requests' verify parameter in http://docs.python-requests.org/en/latest/user/advanced/#ssl-cert-verification